bird-house/birdhouse-docs/docs/source/dev_guide.rst

 `Birdhouse has an organisation <https://anaconda.org/birdhouse>`_ where all conda packages are collected which are builded from the conda recipes on GitHub.
 These packages can be installed with the :term:`conda` installer using the `birdhouse` channel.
-For example if you are already using Anaconda, you can install :term:`CDO` with the following command:
+For example if you are already using Anaconda, you can install :term:`PyWPS` with the following command:

 .. code-block:: sh